muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

-boolean value, given any Perl source code that defines MUON `Syntax_Perl` artifacts and that is intended to execute under both older and newer Perl versions, all **Boolean** artifacts therein should use the fully-qualified form based on *SYS_Duo* to be portable.
+boolean value, given any Perl source code that defines MUON `Syntax_Perl` artifacts and that is intended to execute under both older and newer Perl versions, all **Boolean** artifacts therein should use the fully-qualified form based on *SYS_Duo_TA* to be portable.
 If you use the unqualified form, then the exact same Perl logic may produce values that are interpreted as **Boolean** artifacts on higher Perl versions and as either **Text** or **Integer** artifacts on lower Perl versions.